octopress/octopress/README.md

 ```

 This will generate a `_deploy.yml` file in your current directory which you can edit to add any necessary configuration.
-For S3 and Rsync, no arguments are necessary, but for Git deployment (to GitHub Pages, Heroku, etc), pass the repository url.

 If you like, you can pass configurations as command line options.
 To see specific options for any method, add the `--help` flag.
 For example to see the options for configuring S3: